"Learning is the raising of character by the broadening of vision and the deeping of feeling."

 Hebrew is the language of the Jewish people.
 Having a rudimentary understanding of our sacred language and an ability to read (or decode) the Hebrew characters with ease are essential to participating in Jewish life.
 Sinai’s Hebrew education program is focused on creating and sustaining long lasting ties to Jewish community and synagogue life.

-Students in third and fourth grade come one day a week to learn to decode the letters of the aleph-bet and basic reading skills.
-Fifth through Sixth grade come two days a week and work on improving reading and language skills, tefilot, and leading worship services.
+Students in Second and Third grade come one day a week to learn to decode the letters of the aleph-bet and basic reading skills.
+Fourth through Sixth grade come two days a week and work on improving reading and language skills, tefilot, and leading worship services.
 Advanced students also study midrash in the Hebrew language with Rabbi Friedland.

 6th grade students assist in leading evening minyan as well as Torah service in preparation for Bat/bar mitzvah.
 This furthers our community’s goal of creating future ritual leaders and helping our students appreciate that Hebrew studies are not solely to be able to “get through their bar mitzvah”.